Pharmacy Residency Program

 Melissa Hinrichsen is a clinical pharmacist, practicing on the Topeka Campus.
 Dr. Hinrichsen earned her PharmD from the University of Kansas in 2019.
 She completed her residency at VA Eastern Kansas HCS in 2020 and has remained on staff since.
 Dr. Hinrichsen currently precepts pharmacy practice residents as a part of the pharmacy operations experience and coordinate residency social events.
 She may be contacted via e-mail at firstname.lastname@example.org.

-Robin Meistrell is an inpatient behavioral health clinical pharmacist at VAEKHCS since 2018.
+Robin Meistrell has been the Behavioral Health Clinical Pharmacy Practitioner at VAEKHCS since 2018.
 Dr. Meistrell precepts pharmacy students and residents in acute psychiatry.
 Dr. Meistrell graduated from Belmont University College of Pharmacy in 2013 and obtained her Master of Science in 2022 from University of Maryland, Baltimore.
-Can be reached at email@example.com
+Can be reached at firstname.lastname@example.org

-Brynn Rivelan earned her PharmD from the University of Kansas School of Pharmacy in 2021.
+Brynn Riveland earned her PharmD from the University of Kansas School of Pharmacy in 2021.
 She completed her PGY-1 Pharmacy Residency with the VA Eastern Kansas Healthcare System in 2022.
-Dr. Rivelan is now a clinical pharmacist serving the geriatric population in the Community Living Center on the Topeka campus.
-She precepts the PGY-1 geriatrics rotation and can be contacted at Brynn.Riveland@va.gov
+Dr. Riveland is a Rural PACT Clinical Pharmacy Practitioner.
+She precepts the PGY-1 Rural PACT rotation and can be contacted at Brynn.Riveland@va.gov

 Sara Weeder-Korus, PharmD, BCPS